 Biodiversity Net Gain FAQs - Frequently Asked Questions

-Most recent page update 16 October 2023.
+Most recent page update 14 February 2024.
+NOTE THIS PAGE HAS NOT YET BEEN UPDATED TO REFLECT GUIDANCE PUBLISHED ON OR AFTER 14 FEBRUARY.
 We have worked with Defra, Natural England and DLUHC to answer the questions we are most frequently asked by local authority officers and members about biodiversity net gain and those that have come up at events so far.
 We will be adding answers to more questions as we get them.
+Note that we have not yet added in new questions since guidance and legislation was published by Government.
 Please do email [email protected] if you spot any errors.
 If you have questions that are not covered on this page and are a local authority officer, you can join our BNG practitioner network, which has an online forum for posting questions, discussing issues and sharing knowledge.
-Email [email protected] for more information.
+See below for joining details.

 General

-This page is part of a set of resources PAS is working on to help local authorities prepare for mandatory biodiversity net gain.
+This page is part of a set of resources PAS is working on to help local authorities implement mandatory biodiversity net gain.
 You can find links to these resources via our front 'BNG for local authorities' page.
+We also have a BNG practitioner network for local authority officers with an online forum and regular meetings: fill in this form if you would like to join.

 What is biodiversity net gain?